rcemper/Organize-ZLANG/README.md

 The guide “Extending Languages with %ZLANG Routines”
 Tells you all details you need to know to extend your programming language.
 _EXCEPT:_ How to do it in a clean way.

-This example of a %ZLANGC00.mac may show a possible approach
-to get an easy to overview and to manage setup.
-With less than 50 lines of code you might not be affected.
+With less than 50 lines of code an %ZLANGC00.mac is easy to handle.
 But if your Studio shows close to 1000 rows or more you may get in troubles.

 My recommendation is simple.